The Constance Project

 Not an easy task as it turned out.
 There were few reliable resources and many false trails.
 But I learned that Constance was an exceptionally kind and empathetic person, described by lifelong friend Shelley Winters as “beautiful inside and out.”
 Equally important, she was an independent woman who reinvented herself more than once.

-In the process she made it from a Broadway chorus line to World War II Hollywood, failed as a miscast comedienne but resurfaced as a film noir vamp, made several films in postwar Italy, played a role in Hollywood’s early infatuation with psychedelics and experiments with —and decades after her death, became the subject of a book about myth and media in the twentieth century.
+In the process she made it from a Broadway chorus line to World War II Hollywood, failed as a miscast comedienne but resurfaced as a film noir vamp, made several films in postwar Italy, played a role in Hollywood’s early infatuation with psychedelics—and decades after her death, became the subject of a best-selling Dutch treatise on myth and media in the twentieth century.

 As I found out more about Constance, I expanded from a single essay to two parts, then three.
 But every time I thought I had written the “real” Constance story, I stumbled across a new surprise.